avanthika1302/GeminiHackathon/README.md

 1. Search if there are images from the SQLite DB based on tags i.e. previous uploads
 2. Integrate function calling to perform the above using search using natural language
 3. View past chat and then based on specific users past chat
+4. Search Your History- Use keywords like "tulips", "beach", or "sunset" to find past inspirations.